Ways Men Can Combat Stress

 Several studies show how mindfulness and meditation can normalize blood pressure and make your adrenal glands produce less cortisol, which is known as the stress hormone.
 Meditation may seem intimidating at first, but it’s quite easy for beginners to get into the habit.
 Even a 15-minute meditation session, if done consistently for a few weeks, can have positive results.

 To ease yourself into the habit, you can do a little prep before each session.
-You might want to move into a quieter space in the house and put on more comfortable clothes, like a pair of relaxing socks for men by Burlix.
+You might want to move into a quieter space in the house and put on more comfortable clothes.
 These can help you meditate with more focus and physical ease.